anquanscan/sec-tools/README.md

 [Reverse-Shell-Manager](https://github.com/WangYihang/Reverse-Shell-Manager): :hammer: A multiple reverse shell session/client manager via terminal
 [Security-Scanner](https://github.com/shantanusoni72/Security-Scanner): It is a scanner used for security related tasks during penetration testing.
 [pdfparser](https://github.com/KarmaPenny/pdfparser): PDF Parser is a command line tool and go library for analyzing PDF files.
 [Caesar](https://github.com/0blio/Caesar): An HTTP based RAT (Remote Administration Tool) that allows you to remotely control devices from your browser
+[setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn): Scripts to build your own IPsec VPN server, with IPsec/L2TP, Cisco IPsec and IKEv2